matsim-org/jekyll-website/conferences/thank_you.md

 title: Thank You!
 ---

-{% A page to be used when submitting webforms (for instance registration for an event) %}
+{% comment %} A page to be used when submitting webforms (for instance registration for an event) {% endcomment %}

 # Thank you for your submission!